 - Material thickness and design

 There’s a great video comparing corrugated metal panels to standing seam metal roofing on Skywalker Roofing’s YouTube channel which has actually gone viral (well over 1 million views!); it would certainly be worth your time to click over and take a look at that.
 But if you’d like to see some of the pros & cons of both standing seam metal and corrugated metal listed and explained on one single page, you’ve absolutely come to the right place!

 What Makes Metal a Good Choice for Roofing in the First Place?

 Before we get any further into the details of corrugated metal and standing seam metal, let’s take a step back and answer an even more basic question first.
 Why should you be considering a metal roof in the first place?
 There’s really a lot to like about metal as a roofing material, and this is a subject we’ve addressed before in other blogs.
 Shingles may still be the most popular roofing material in America, but metal is really a better choice for quite a few reasons.
-Metal is incredibly durable, requires less maintenance, is naturally fire-resistant & pest-resistant sheds precipitation & debris well, and comes in a variety of color and profile options.
-While a metal roof does cost more on the front end, it also pays many more dividends over time than a shingle roof.
+Metal is incredibly durable, requires less maintenance, is naturally fire-resistant & pest-resistant, sheds precipitation & debris very well, and comes in a variety of color and profile options.
+While a metal roof does cost more on the front end, it also pays many more dividends over time than a shingle roof can.